hivenils/JoThomsen/README.md

 🔭 Working on multiple frontend and backend projects using Vue.JS and Java

-🌱 Still Learning a lot
+🌱 Still learning a lot
 <br>

 ### Connect with me 📫